 When a passport or driver’s license is uploaded, we make sure that it is both verified against a number of security requirements and that data is digitized and used in the subsequent process.
-Again, clients do not have to enter data themselves.
+Again, customers do not have to enter data themselves.

 NewBanking is integrated with Gemalto, the world’s largest supplier of passports, driving licenses and national identity cards.
-This means that when clients have to submit that type of document, they are scanned for authenticity using the same technology that also scans passports and ID papers at airports around the world.
+This means that when your customer have to submit that type of document, they are scanned for authenticity using the same technology that also scans passports and ID papers at airports around the world.
 A real-time security check can therefore be made of all public identity documents.

-One of the most important things when dealing with money laundering requirements is the ability to ensure a correct foundation of data.
+One of the most important things when dealing with anti-money laundering requirements is the ability to ensure a correct foundation of data.
 We are directly integrated with the largest data providers in the world, including Bureau van Dijk, BisNode, and ComplyAdvantage, and we also support local suppliers such as BIQ / CIQ, NemID and others.

 When working with compliance, it is important that evidence of all events and data is available.
 Therefore, all relevant activities have an audit trail that can be accessed and documented.